nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 myInt = ra.newInt(5)
 myFloat = ra.newFloat(7.2)
 ```

-There is also unsigned ints (`ra.newUint`) but the only place you may need to use this is for interacting with the size of a remote array (covered later).
+There is also unsigned int (`ra.newUint`) but the only place you may need to use this is for interacting with the size of a remote array (covered later).

 Please note that remote operations do not allow ints and floats to be converted to one another.

 ##### Arithmetic